On the combination of graph data for assessing thin-file borrowers' creditworthiness: Introduction

+In this scenario, lenders have tried different ways to reach this population; we highlight two business models here.
+In the traditional business model, the higher risk assumed due to the lack of information is compensated by applying higher interest rates.
+Alternatively, granting microcredits has been used as a strategy to assess the client's payment behavior under limited exposure.
+However, neither of these solutions has proven to be cost-effective in addressing the credit needs of this population \citep{Hurley2017, Baidoo2020}.

+For this reason, financial institutions, fintech, and researchers have looked in recent years for business-model innovations and better decision-making with the available information.
+This search is done via developing better scoring algorithms and using alternative data sources to improve credit scoring models.
+Regarding the use of alternative information, graph data has gained high visibility because it allows an improvement of credit scoring models' performance \citep{Oskarsdottir2019, Roa2021}.

+We have identified two main gaps, which are addressed in this work.
+The first gap is the data sources employed.
+Most of the studies are carried out with partial social networks that fail to capture the overall picture of the client's social interactions.
+These networks are limited by the data provider.
+Our study uses social networking data to characterize the interactions of the country's entire population, encompassing the complete financial system.
+Secondly, the network knowledge extraction is mainly done both through hand-made feature engineering \citep{Freedman2017, Ruiz2018, Oskarsdottir2019, Niu2019} and, in recent years, through graph neural networks \citep{Roa2021} that do are no improvement over the traditional feature-engineering approach.

-Our work will study the combination of different representation learning techniques over complex graph structures in a complementary approach rather than understanding the different techniques as substitutes.
-Hence, our investigation will seek answers to the following questions:
+Our work will investigate the combination of different representation learning techniques with complex graph structures instead of observing them in isolation.
+Hence, we formulate the following research questions:

-\begin{enumerate} \item When combining different Graph Representation Learning techniques over complex graphs structures, Is there a performance improvement compared to merely applying hand-crafted feature engineering or graph neural networks? \item What insights are obtained of the combined network features, and what value do they add to credit risk assessment? \item Where does graph information help the most?
-Is the most significant performance enhancement obtained in which problem, personal credit scoring or business credit scoring?
-What can we gather from this?
+\begin{enumerate} \item When combining different graph representation learning (GRL) techniques over complex graph structures, is there a performance improvement compared to merely applying hand-crafted feature engineering or graph neural networks? \item What insights are obtained into the combined network features, and what value do these insights add to credit risk assessment? \item Where does social information help the most?
+Is the most significant performance enhancement obtained in personal credit scoring or business credit scoring?
+What can we gather from this information?
 Does it influence which network and which features are the most relevant? \end{enumerate}

-This study challenges the traditional hand-crafted feature engineering and the novel graph neural network approach by combining multiple graph representation learning methods.
+This study challenges traditional hand-crafted feature engineering and the novel approach of graph neural networks (GNNs) by combining multiple GRL methods.
 In particular, our work contributes to the following aspects.